AndrewJDick/udacity_project4/README.md

 Added all 'above-the-fold' CSS styling to the index.html file via the style tag.
 Minified using gulp-cssnano.

 ### 2. Javascript
-Relocated GoogleAnalyticsObject script to it's own js file.
+Relocated the GoogleAnalyticsObject script to it's own js file.
 Added the async property to each of the Javascript file references.
-Minified using uglify.
+Minified using gulp-uglify.

 ### 3. Images
 Saved all files locally.
-Used Photoshop to 'Save for Web' to reduce file size.
+Used Photoshop's 'Save for Web' to reduce file sizes.
 Resized 'pizzeria.jpg' image to match the others.
 Compressed images using gulp-imagemin.

 ### 4. HTML
-Replaced custom font with Helvetica.
+Replaced external web font 'OpenSans' with Helvetica.

 ### 5. Performance Scores
 PageSpeed Insights score (via github gh-pages branch): Desktop - 95  Mobile - 92.